Budd - Is the author of THE KNITTER’S

 her workshops at Estes Park, Maryland Sheep and Wool

-and SOAR.
-Don’t miss her DVDs: START SPINNING,
+and Yarn Fest.
+Don’t miss her DVDs: START

 - learned to tat and crochet as a child from a sitter